containers/crun-vm/README.md

     --cloud-init examples/cloud-init/config
 ```

-If the VM image support cloud-init, the volume will automatically be mounted
+If the VM image supports cloud-init or Ignition, the volume will automatically
-inside the guest at the given destination path.
-Otherwise, you can mount it
+be mounted inside the guest at the given destination path.
+Otherwise, you can
-manually by running the following command in the guest:
+mount it manually by running the following command in the guest:

 ```console
 $ mount -t virtiofs /home/fedora/util /home/fedora/util